MonetDB/MonetDB/buildtools/doc/HowToRelease.rst

 - Prepare a draft release note to finalize the scope of the release and inform those affected/responsible for parts to fix errors and prepare/update documentation.
+- Decide on and fix the desired version numbers for all packages involved in the release.
 - All other developers leave the stable branch.
 - Get all the bug fixes (and new features for a major release) in long before continuing with the rest of the steps.